cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - RandomScalar(): A member function of `Group` that chooses at random a non-zero element in GF(p).
 - ScalarInverse(s): Returns the inverse of input Scalar `s` on `GF(p)`.
-- SerializeElement(A): A member function of `Group` that maps a group element `A` to a unique byte array `buf` of fixed length `Ne` bytes.
+- SerializeElement(A): A member function of `Group` that maps an `Element` `A` to a canonical byte array `buf` of fixed length `Ne`.
-- DeserializeElement(buf): A member function of `Group` that maps a byte array `buf` to a group element `A`, or raise a DeserializeError if the input is not a valid byte representation of an element.
+- DeserializeElement(buf): A member function of `Group` that attempts to map a byte array `buf` to an `Element` `A`, and fails if the input is not the valid canonical byte representation of an element of the group.
+This function can raise a DeserializeError if deserialization fails or `A` is the identity element of the group; see {{ciphersuites}} for group-specific input validation steps.
-  See {{input-validation}} for further requirements on input validation.
-- SerializeScalar(s): A member function of `Group` that maps a scalar element `s` to a unique byte array `buf` of fixed length `Ns` bytes.
+- SerializeScalar(s): A member function of `Group` that maps a Scalar `s` to a canonical byte array `buf` of fixed length `Ns`.
-- DeserializeScalar(buf): A member function of `Group` that maps a byte array `buf` to a scalar `s`, or raise a DeserializeError if the input is not a valid byte representation of a scalar.
+- DeserializeScalar(buf): A member function of `Group` that attempts to map a byte array `buf` to a `Scalar` `s`.
-  See {{input-validation}} for further requirements on input validation.

-It is convenient in cryptographic applications to instantiate such prime-order groups using elliptic curves, such as those detailed in
-{{SEC2}}.
-For some choices of elliptic curves (e.g. those detailed in
-{{RFC7748}}, which require accounting for cofactors) there are some implementation issues that introduce inherent discrepancies between standard prime-order groups and the elliptic curve instantiation.
-In this document, all algorithms that we detail assume that the group is a prime-order group, and this MUST be upheld by any implementation.
-That is, any curve instantiation should be written such that any discrepancies with a prime-order group instantiation are removed.
-See {{ciphersuites}}
+  This function can raise a DeserializeError if deserialization fails; see
+  {{ciphersuites}} for group-specific input validation steps.

-for advice corresponding to the implementation of this interface for specific definitions of elliptic curves.
+{{ciphersuites}} contains details for the implementation of this interface for different prime-order groups instantiated over elliptic curves.
+In particular, for some choices of elliptic curves, e.g., those detailed in
+{{RFC7748}}, which require accounting for cofactors, {{ciphersuites}}
+describes required steps necessary to ensure the resulting group is of prime order.

 ## Discrete Logarithm Equivalence Proofs {#dleq}